"You never change things by fighting the existing reality. To change something, build a new model that makes the existing model obsolete."

 — Buckminster Fuller

-"The ancient world did not fear the light-bearer because he brought darkness; they feared him because he made the dark visible."
+"The institutional world does not fear the light-bearer because he brings darkness; they fear him because he makes the dark visible."

-Lucifer (The Light-Bearer): An ancient symbol for intellect, curiosity, and the internal drive to illuminate personal ignorance and examine conventional assumptions.
+Represents the internal drive to illuminate personal ignorance and question conventional assumptions.

-Shadow Work: The deliberate practice of confronting, exploring, and integrating the repressed, uncomfortable, or hidden aspects of your personality to achieve balanced self-awareness.
+The deliberate practice of confronting, exploring, and integrating the hidden or uncomfortable parts of your personality to achieve balanced self-awareness.

-We provide the historical context, analytical tools, and philosophical principles of self-realization.
+We provide historical context, analytical tools, and philosophical principles.
 We do not dictate what these concepts must mean to your life.
-The framework is ours; the consciousness and execution belong entirely to you.

 Sapere Aude.
 Dare to know.